A Historical Perspective of Ohio's Laws Against Discrimination

 1961: Agency name changed to Ohio Civil Rights Commission

-1961: Ohio’s Laws Against Discrimination amended to include the prohibition of discrimination in employment
+1961: Ohio’s Laws Against Discrimination amended to include the prohibition of religious discrimination

 1965: Ohio’s Laws Against Discrimination amended to include protections against discrimination in housing